sympa-community/ansible-role-sympa/README.md

 *sympa_installation_method* variable:

     - *source*: install from tarball
+    - *package*: install from distribution package
     - *repository*: install from Git repository
     - *sync*: install from directory on the controller

+Default is *source*.

 #### *sympa_source_directory*